-Teachers all around the world, the new ones, and even those who have been teaching for almost all their lives are going the extra mile in constantly trying to find new ways on how to make teaching and learning enjoyable for both them and of course the students as well.
+Teachers all around the world, the new ones, and even seasoned ones are going the extra mile constantly trying to find new ways on how to make teaching and learning enjoyable for both them and of course the students as well.

 With all of the professions to choose from, teachers choose to teach.
 And teaching might be the noblest thing to do.

 Every teacher combines different methods and techniques to try and get students to be more engaged during lessons and activities.
 And a surefire way to get kids more involved is by letting them be who they are—kids.

 Teaching is also a continuous learning process, there’s no concrete formula on how to be effective in this profession.
 Each classroom requires a different approach.
 But making it fun both for the teacher and the students is always a good idea.